- All Routes

 - Network Rail will deliver £90m worth of upgrades to the railway this August Bank Holiday

-Passengers reminded to plan ahead and only travel by train if necessary on Wednesday amid further national industrial action
+Passengers reminded to plan journeys in advance and only travel by train if absolutely necessary on 18 and 20 August

-- Coordinated industry contingency plan will see a very limited timetable available on Wednesday (27th), with around 20% of services running and some parts of the country with no rail services
+- Coordinated industry contingency plan will see around 20% of services running and some parts of the country with no rail services

-- Special timetable for 27th has now been published, with trains set to start later and finish much earlier than usual, between 7.30am and 6.30pm
+- Special timetables for 18 and 20 August have now been published on National Rail Enquiries, with trains starting later and finishing much earlier than usual, between 7.30am and 6.30pm

-- Passengers asked to plan ahead, check before they travel, to expect disruption and only travel if necessary
+- Passengers are asked to plan ahead, check before they travel, to expect disruption and to only travel by rail if absolutely necessary